arkade-01/arkID-bk3nd/docs/FRONTEND_INTEGRATION.md

 - **Failed**: `http://localhost:3001/payment/failed?reference=ORD_123`
 - **Error**: `http://localhost:3001/payment/error?message=error_message`

+**Important:** The callback route `/api/payments/callback` is handled by your backend API, not your frontend.
+It:
+1. Verifies the payment with Paystack
+2. Updates the order status in your database
+3. Sends confirmation emails
+4. Redirects the user to your frontend

-Handle these in your React router:
+Handle the redirects in your React router:
 ```javascript
 // In your payment success page
 const PaymentSuccess = () => {